ursi/katahex-nix/README.md

 If it's frozen on a gray screen, just wait.
 It should load eventually.

+## Importing SGF Files

+LizzieYZY doesn't use normal SGF files, or at least the hex version doesn't, so they need to be converted first.
+After running `nix develop`, you will see a directory called `sgf`.
+Place any SGF files you want to be converted into this directory, then run `convert-sgf`.
+They will be converted and changed to `.yzy.sfg` files.
+You can leave the converted files in `sgf`, as the conversion script will not act on `.yzy.sgf` files.

 ## Other Board Sizes

 You can get versions of the engine that support size 14, 15, and 19 by running